cakephp/docs/en/orm/table-objects.rst

         return $q->where(['Articles.created >=' => new DateTime('-10 days')]);
     });

-Filtering by deep associations is surprisingly easy, yet the syntax should be already familiar to you::
+Filtering by deep associations is surprisingly easy, and the syntax should be already familiar to you::

     $query = $products->find()->matching([